medwatt/gmid/docs/writing_designs.md

     return [rres(b.IREF_Mvbp, e["IREF_Mvbp"], e["IREF_Mvbp"])]
 ```

-1. `freeze_extra()` stores the reference current computed at the reference
+`freeze_extra()` stores the reference current at the reference corner.
+At the
-   corner.
-2. At the other corners, `RECORNER_RESOLVE` releases the knob `M1a_ID`, which
-   is normally held fixed because of its `"external"` role.
+other corners `RECORNER_RESOLVE` releases `M1a_ID` (normally held fixed by its
-3. `recorner_residuals()` adds the condition that pins it: the reference
-   current must equal its frozen value.
-The branch current therefore drifts
+`"external"` role), and `recorner_residuals()` pins it to the frozen value, so
-   with the process, exactly as in the real mirror.
+the branch current drifts with the process as in the real mirror.
+The re-solve

-The re-solve must remain square: each entry in `recorner_residuals()` needs
-exactly one knob in `RECORNER_RESOLVE`.
-The optimizer checks this when it
+must stay square: each entry in `recorner_residuals()` needs exactly one knob in
-starts.
+`RECORNER_RESOLVE`.

-The same pattern applies to a bias applied as a fixed voltage (a `VSource`
+A bias applied as a fixed voltage (a `VSource` without `mirror`) whose value is
-without `mirror`) whose value is derived from a knob.
-Store the voltage in
+derived from a knob follows the same pattern: store the voltage in
-`freeze_extra()`, add a `vres(...)` for it in `recorner_residuals()`, and
+`freeze_extra()`, add a `vres(...)` for it, and release the knob that determines
-release the knob that determines it.
-A circuit without derived biases does not
+it.
+A circuit with no derived biases needs none of these hooks.
-need these hooks.

 ### Step 9: Netlist hooks

-After optimization, the frozen design is written as a Spectre subcircuit.
+After optimization the frozen design is written as a Spectre subcircuit.
 The
-hooks provide the values that the topology alone does not contain:
+hooks supply the values the topology alone does not contain:

 ```python
 def mirror_currents(self, ref_op) -> dict: